joshuawozny/dog_training_python_project/README.md

 ## About
-Gravior Salvare is working with several animal shelters in the Austin, TX area.
+Grazioso Salvare is working with several animal shelters in the Austin, TX area.
 We have been asked to develop an application to match available animals at the shelter for training as rescue dogs.
 Certain dogs, based on age, breed, sex, and other attributes, are able to be trained for different roles: Water Rescue, Mountain Rescue, and Disaster Rescue.
 We have been tasked with developing a dashboard that identifies the dogs that are available for